The HEMCO configuration file

 ### END SECTION SCALE FACTORS ###

-Options sourceFile, sourceVar, sourceTime, CRE, SrcDim, and SrcUnit, are described in Base emissions.
+Options sourceFile, sourceVar, sourceTime, CRE, SrcDim, and SrcUnit are described in Base emissions.

 Scale factor options not previously described are: